 Rick was a sports medicine doctor at the London 2012 Olympic & Paralympic Games.

 He has previously worked with Chelsea FC Academy as part of his SpR training (2009-2010).
-He was a medical officer at the 2015 World Artistic Gymnastic Championships and medical officer at the 2010 World Wheelchair Basketball Championships, 2010 UK School Games, 2009 Special Olympics, England Athletics age-group championships, London Marathon, London Triathlon, Blenheim Triathlon and the Abu Dhabi International Triathlon (2010-2014).
+He was chief medical officer at the 2015 World Artistic Gymnastic Championships and medical officer at the 2010 World Wheelchair Basketball Championships, 2010 UK School Games, 2009 Special Olympics, England Athletics age-group championships, London Marathon, London Triathlon, Blenheim Triathlon and the Abu Dhabi International Triathlon from 2010-2014.

 He was a member of the Wembley National Stadium event medical team (2007-2009) and an expedition medical officer on a month-long expedition to the Sinai Peninsula, Egypt in 2001.